ethantechnology/laravel-jp-postal-codes/README.md

 ```

 This will create a `config/jp-postal-codes.php` file where you can:
-- Change the table names for prefectures and postal codes
+- Change the table names for prefectures, cities, and postal codes
 - Modify the URL for downloading postal code data
 - Adjust import settings like chunk size